 NOAA's guide to dealing with disruptive behaviors has useful labels and even more useful advice for handling people who may send meetings off course.

-If you would like to become better at sharing information and making decisions, there is no better place to start than Brookfield2016.
-This book catalogs fifty different techniques and explains when and why each is useful.
+If you would like to become better at sharing information and making decisions, there is no better place to start than [Brookfield2016], which catalogs fifty different techniques for managing discussions and explains when and how each is useful.

-One of the problems in a synchronous meeting is the tendency of some people to speak far more than others.
-Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.
+One problem with meetings is that some people may talk far more than others.
+Other people may be so accustomed to this that they don't speak up even when they have valuable points to make.

-One way to combat this is to give everyone three sticky notes (or coins, or paperclips—anything inedible will do). at the start of the meeting.
-Every time they speak, they have to give up one sticky note.
+You can combat this by giving everyone three sticky notes (or coins, or paperclips—anything inedible will do) at the start of the meeting.
+Every time someone speaks, they have to give up one sticky note.
 When they're out of stickies, they aren't allowed to speak until everyone has used at least one, at which point everyone gets all of their sticky notes back.
-This ensures that nobody talks more than three times as often as the quietest person in the meeting, and completely changes group dynamics.
-People who have given up trying to be heard suddenly have space to contribute, and the overly frequent speakers realize how unfair they have been.
+This ensures that nobody talks more than three times as often as the quietest person in the room, which completely changes group dynamics.
+People who have given up trying to be heard suddenly have space to contribute, and the overly-frequent speakers realize how talkative they have been.

 Another useful technique is called interruption bingo.
-Draw a grid and label the rows and columns with the participants' names.
-Each time one person interrupts another, add a tally mark to the appropriate cell; halfway through the meeting, take a moment to look at the results.
-In most cases it will be clear that one or two people are doing all of the interrupting, and that they're always interrupting the same people.
-After that, saying, "All right, I'm adding another tally to the bingo card," is often enough to get them to throttle back.
+Draw a grid and label the rows and columns with the participants' names; each time person A interrupts person B, add a tally mark to the appropriate cell.
+Look at the results Halfway through the meeting: in most cases it will be clear that one or two people are doing all of the interrupting, and that they're always interrupting the same people.
+After that, saying, "All right, I'm adding another tally to the bingo card," is usually enough to get them to throttle back.
 If it isn't, well, you just learned something about your teammate…

-Online meetings provide special challenges, both in the context of regulating how often individuals speak, as well as running meetings in general.
-Troy2018 discusses why online meetings are often frustrating and unproductive and points out that in most online meetings, the first person to speak during a pause gets the floor.
+Online meetings provide special challenges for regulating how often individuals speak.
+[Troy2018] discusses why online meetings are often frustrating, and points out that in most online meetings, the first person to speak during a pause gets the floor.
 As a result, "If you have something you want to say, you have to stop listening to the person currently speaking and instead focus on when they're gonna pause or finish so you can leap into that nanosecond of silence and be the first to utter something.
 The format…encourages participants who want to contribute to say more and listen less."

-The solution is to run a text chat beside the video conference where people can signal that they want to speak.
-The moderator can then select people from the waiting list.
+The solution is to run a text chat beside the video conference where people can signal that they want to speak; the moderator can then select people from the waiting list.
 Text chat is better than the "raise hand" feature most video conferencing tools offer because the person who wants to speak can indicate why.
 For example, they can type "question about budget" rather than just "question" so that the moderator can group related questions together.

-Martha's Rules are a practical way to do this in groups with up to a few dozen members Minahan1986, and work very well for smaller teams too:
+Martha's Rules [Minahan1986] are a practical way to do this in groups of up to a few dozen people, and work very well for smaller teams too:

 A quorum is established in a meeting if half or more of voting members are present.

-Once a person has sponsored a proposal, they are responsible for it.
-The group may not discuss or vote on the issue unless the sponsor or their delegate is present.
-The sponsor is also responsible for presenting the item to the group.
+Once a person has sponsored a proposal, the group may not discuss or vote on the issue unless the sponsor or their delegate is present.

-- After the sponsor presents the proposal a sense vote is cast for the proposal prior to any discussion:
+After the sponsor presents the proposal a sense vote is cast:

-If all of the group likes or can live with the proposal, it passes with no further discussion.
+If everyone likes or can live with the proposal, it passes with no further discussion.

-If most of the group is uncomfortable with the proposal, it is sent back to its sponsor for further work.
-(The sponsor may decide to drop it if it's clear that the majority isn't going to support it.)
+If the majority is uncomfortable with the proposal, it is sent back to its sponsor for further work.
+(The sponsor may decide to drop it if it's clear the majority isn't ever going to support it.)

-- If some members are uncomfortable with the proposal, a timer is set for a brief discussion moderated by the meeting moderator.
-After 10 minutes or when no one has anything further to add, the moderator calls for a straight yes-or-no vote on the question: "Should we implement this decision over the stated objections?"
-If a majority votes "yes" the proposal is implemented.
-Otherwise, it is returned to the sponsor for further work.
+Otherwise, the group has a brief moderated discussion.
+After 10 minutes, or when no one has anything further to add, the moderator calls for a straight yes-or-no vote on the proposal.
+If a majority votes "yes" it is adopted; otherwise, it is returned to the sponsor for further work.

 Every group that uses Martha's Rules must make two procedural decisions:

-remember that the easier it is for people to get set up, the more likely
+remember that the easier it is for people to figure out how to contribute,